warp32767/DroidBot/PRIVACY.md

 Effective Date: 1/01/2024

-Mao Zedong values your privacy.
+DroidBot values your privacy.
 This Privacy Policy explains how we collect, use, and protect your information while using the Bot.

 ## 1. Information We Collect